AphoticArk/A1/_src/index.md

 - 4x weakness to rock

 ## Team role
-Designed to set up with quiver dance and take out as many pokemon before fainting
+Designed to set up with quiver dance and take out as many pokemon before fainting.